astralorchid/DeadOS/README.txt

 lastest version is in os6 folder
 Floppy image in /bin/
-running successfully on some version of an AMD athlon XP Boots on most computers (UEFI requires compatibility mode and other settings)
+Boots on most computers (UEFI requires compatibility mode and other settings)

 language: